 Now it’s time to create a Firebase database.
 We’ll use it to store user’s device tokens.
 Go to the Database tab (below Develop), click the ‘Create database‘ button, and choose test mode.

 Okay, it’s time to finally configure our app.
 First of all, we have to configure Firebase libraries in the main module file – app.module.ts.

 Use the credentials you have in your google-services.json file in order to configure Firebase properly.

 Now we can use our service inside components.
-In main component (app.component.ts) we’ll subscribe to main notifications.
+In the main component (app.component.ts) we’ll subscribe to main notifications.

 Let’s use handleSubscription() function in the view layer (home.html).
 The key thing is the ion-toggle element.
-It’ll fire our function by every state change by passing boolean variable into it.
+It’ll fire our function by every state change by passing the boolean variable into it.

 Now you’re ready to test push notifications on your phone.

 Check your Firebase database document after app initialization.
 There should be your device’s token stored.
 The date-time string in the user key was used just for debugging purposes, you probably won’t need this in production.

 Take the token value and send some direct notifications from Cloud messaging tab in your Firebase console.
 Then you can send topic-based notifications and general notifications for all users there.

 And this is a general push notification in the Android dashboard: